Why Does My Comforter Make Me Sweat? The Sleep Microclimate Explained

 Your body enters thermoregulation mode when you sleep, trying to maintain a stable core temperature.
 When your comforter traps humidity, your brain interprets this as overheating—and sweating is the automatic response.
 This only happens under reactive fibers (like synthetics), not breathable ones.

-Will a wool comforter help with night sweats?
+Will a wool comforter stop night sweats?

 Absolutely.
 Wool naturally absorbs and releases moisture vapor, keeping your microclimate stable and preventing humidity spikes.
 That’s why wool comforters are favored by hot sleepers and people with temperature swings—they keep you warm without suffocating you with trapped heat.